red-scorp/ag-panel/README.md

 - ESP32 AnalogWrite
 - U8g2

+While PlatformIO is able to resolve library dependencies itself, in Arduino IDE you have to install required libraries manually.

 ## How to Help

 Your contributions in the form of code, resources, or finances are welcome!
 Please contact me directly via email at andriy.golovnya@gmail.com or through my [GitHub profile](https://github.com/red-scorp).